Skip to main content

 Securing Terraform and You, Part 3 -- The Finish Line

 9/20: The open source version of Terraform is now OpenTofu I swear, this is not a recurring series.
 The problem just -- finally -- got solved.
 I went back to tfsec after seeing the simple start guide posted here , by Liam Galvin at Ghost Security.
 There are two aspects of my code: Allow buckets starting with [word] deny buckets that don't start with [word].
 The initial guide only has "don't allow buckets that are exactly named this", but that's all I needed to actually get going!
-The problems could have been; The rego file and the terraform file don't play well in the same file.
+The problems could have been; The rego file and the terraform file don't play well in the same folder.
 Having the options in two separate subfolders helped even though there was a command that I used to read both files in the same folder.
 Trivy ...
 I don't know.
 Maybe the metadata setup was incorrect - but if it's set up as comments -- readable by the program but not acknowledged in the rego -- who knows.
 I can work on that in the future.
-The code was similar though not ex
+The code was similar though not

 The flickering of a 2019 MacBook Pro